 The SyncBack Management System and Console ship with a useful help file.
 You can also download a detailed installation guide.

-As companies grow and staff headcount increases, the IT administrator will find it easier to manage multiple SyncBackPro profiles by using SBMS as their centralized console.
+As companies grow and staff headcount increases, the IT administrator will find it easier to manage multiple SyncBackPro profiles by using SBMS as their centralized console for backups.
 The low licensing cost of SBMS means it’s a breeze to integrate it for company wide deployment.